Celebrating innovation and self direction for People with Disabilities and neurodivergence.

 Our approach

-The Disability Innovation Hub is a co-working membership community located in downtown Littleton.
-The Disability Innovation Hub is dedicated to supporting the community, with membership for everyone (including all ages, disabilities and support levels), as well as professional service providers.
-It provides a space for individuals of all ages and support levels to explore their passions, build skills, explore employment while experiencing community belonging.
+The Disability Innovation Hub is in downtown Littleton, dedicated to supporting the community, with membership for everyone (including all ages, disabilities and support levels), as well as professional service providers.
+It provides a space for individuals of all ages and support levels to self direct the exploration of their passions, build their skills, and if desired, explore employment while experiencing community belonging.
 Isolation and loneliness is pervasive for those living with disabilities and or neurodivergence.
 The Hub is a vibrant setting and community that members look forward to experiencing.

 The Disability Innovation Hub is an intentionally nurturing and welcoming place for everyone, regardless of age, disability category or support needs.
-Autistic, neurodivergent, dual-diagnosed and Pathological Demand Avoidance (PDA) often do best with freedom of choice.
-The Hub is American Disability Act (ADA) accessible and accommodations are happily considered.
-The Disability Innovation Hub is a private non profit and operates from membership fees, gifts, grants, and donations.
+Autistic, neurodivergent, twice exceptional and Pathological Demand Avoidance (PDA) neurologies often do best with freedom of choice.

 Three people are sitting around a round table in a bright office, engaged in a meeting.
 One person in a wheelchair is taking notes, while two women are talking, and computers and documents are on the table.